kushan-abeysekara/trd_bot/TROUBLESHOOTING.md

    - Waiting for price to touch Bollinger Bands
    - Need specific volatility and momentum conditions

+### **Common Error Messages and Fixes:**

+#### **"'TradingBot' object has no attribute 'strategy_stats'"**
+This error occurs when starting the bot.
+To fix:
+- Run the diagnostic script first: `python backend/diagnose_bot.py`
+- This script automatically initializes missing attributes
+- Then try starting the bot again

+#### **"Failed to load trade history: Request failed with status code 500"**
+This is a backend error when loading trade history:
+- Clear your browser cache
+- Restart both backend and frontend services
+- The issue has been fixed in recent updates

+#### **ChatGPT API Key Issues** 🔑
+- The current key may be invalid (401 error)
+- Get a new key from: https://platform.openai.com/account/api-keys
+- Add it to your environment variables: `OPENAI_API_KEY=your_key_here`
+- Or update directly in `backend/services/market_analyzer.py`

 ### **How to Monitor Real-Time Conditions:**

 #### **Real-Time Strategy Monitor** 📊